lucono/karma-test-explorer/docs/documentation.md

 Name | Description
 -----|-------------
 Karma&nbsp;Test&nbsp;Explorer | This output panel shows the logs of the Karma Test Explorer extension.
 The `karmaTestExplorer.logLevel` setting can be used to set the desired level of extension logging detail, with `trace` having the most detailed and verbose logging.
 Karma&nbsp;Server | This output panel shows the Karma server log.
-The `karmaTestExplorer.karmaLogLevel` can be used to set the level of logging detail desired from the Karma server.
+The `karmaTestExplorer.karmaLogLevel` setting can be used to specify the desired level of logging detail from the Karma server, while the `karmaTestExplorer.karmaReporterLogLevel` setting can be used to specify the desired level of logging detail from Karma Test Explorer's Karma reporter plugin, whose output also appears in the Karma server log.

 <a href="#contents"><img align="right" height="24" src="img/back-to-top.png"></a>